 Garden Design Articles

-Learn about ways to use Chartreuse in the garden, along with plants that sport the color.
+Learn about ways to use black in your garden, along with some plants you can use that have black foliage.

 Every year is different and sometimes the weather lottery gives you the best of all worlds, sunshine and gentle rain….
 But then again at other times it can be blazing heat and drought or ‘toad strangler’ rains and never ending cloudiness.
 When it is your turn for the cloudy and rainy weather you can see problems begin to develop in your flower or vegetable garden.

 In order to beat the heat of summer and have a colorful yard or patio all season long, you’ll need to have plants that are tolerant of the high day and night temperatures of summer as well as being somewhat drought tolerant.